 Pharmacy is a career that requires a sound educational background in math and science as well as good communication and social skills.
 Pharmacy programs vary from college to college, but all pharmacy schools in the nation now only offer a Doctor of Pharmacy (Pharm.
 D.) degree.
 This type of program usually requires at least two years of pre-pharmacy undergraduate study and four years of professional education in the actual pharmacy program.
-Some pharmacy schools might require additional coursework prior to admission (examples on a separate page), which make it necessary to do three or four years of pre-pharmacy coursework.
+Some pharmacy schools might require additional coursework prior to admission, which make it necessary to do three or four years of pre-pharmacy coursework.
 Most students from Montana apply to the University of Montana.

 Professional Observation Experience

 It is always a good idea to observe and visit with members of the professional community.
 Some schools require volunteer or paid experience serving a patient population in a medical or social field.
 UM requires 20 hours of such exposure in a medical or social field, preferably in a pharmacy, along with an evaluation of the applicant by the person who supervised his or her work.
 There are several pharmacies in the Helena area that welcome Carroll students as observers.
 Students may also observe in a hometown pharmacy during the summer.
 The following attributes of an experience are important:

 - opportunity to demonstrate effective interpersonal communication,